vikasvishwakarma793/Beginner-Assessment-A/README.md

     cd SQL-Challenge
     ```
 3.  **Load the Data**:
-    * Execute the provided `schema.sql` file for each problem in your local database.
+    * Execute the provided `schema.sql` file for each problem in your local database (DBeaver) using ORM(SQLAlchemy,psycopg2,etc).
 This will create all 5 tables and insert the sample data shown in the problem statements.

 4. **For python problem**
    ```bash